kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 df.write_json("bestsellers_polars.json", row_oriented=True)
 ```

 This example seamlessly combines Python and SQL code.
-You can see here that the lines between dataframes and SQL tables are becoming increasingly blurry.
-You can use both of them in combination — it's no longer `SQL` OR `dataframes`, it's now `SQL` AND `dataframes`.
+You can see here that the differences between the "dataframe world" and the "SQL world" are disappearing.
+You can use both SQL and dataframes together — it's no longer `SQL` OR `dataframes`, it's now `SQL` AND `dataframes`.

 **What about distributed compute?** Currently, the query engine can run only on a single machine.
 However, Polars has recently [announced that they started a company](https://www.pola.rs/posts/company-announcement/).
-This means that, in the future, you can expect a distributed version of Polars that will be able to run in a managed environment.
+In the future, you can expect a distributed version of Polars available as a managed service.

 ---